csev/cc4e/book/chap04.md

 Let us examine this issue further with a larger example.
 The problem is to write another calculator program, better than the previous one.
-This one permits +, -, *, /, and = (to print the answer).
+This one permits +, -, \*, /, and = (to print the answer).
 Because it is somewhat easier to implement, the calculator will use reverse Polish notation instead of infix.
-(Reverse Polish is the scheme used by, for example, Hewlett- Packard pocket calculators.)
+(Reverse Polish is the scheme used by, for example, Hewlett-Packard pocket calculators.)
 In reverse Polish notation, each operator follows its operands; an infix expression like

     (1 - 2) * (4 + 5) =